 Cherry hand pies are the perfect, portable summer treat.
 Pack them in lunches, take them to potluck dinners, freeze them for the cold months when you need a burst of summer.
-Like all of my fresh cherry recipes, these mini pies are made from sweet cherries.
-Made from scratch, they are a hand held remake of a childhood classic.
+These mini pies are made from scratch using sweet, not sour, cherries.
+They are a hand held remake of a classic childhood treat.